monistowl/rainbowrogue/README.md

 # for smoother animation and optimized AI ticks
 cargo run --release
 ```
-_The window opens at 80x50 characters; resize your terminal beforehand for best results._

 ### Troubleshooting
 - On macOS, grant the terminal “Input Monitoring” to ensure crossterm receives PageUp/PageDown events.